1979 Rothmans International Series

 The 1979 Rothmans International Series was an Australian motor racing series open to Australian Formula 5000, World Formula 1 and Australian Formula Pacific cars.
 It was the fourth and final Rothmans International Series.

-The series was won by Larry Perkins driving an Elfin MR8 Chevrolet.
+Despite his best placing in the series being a 2nd in the final round at Oran Park, the series was won by ex-F1 driver Larry Perkins driving an Australian designed and Elfin MR8 Chevrolet.

+The series included three Formula One cars, though only one featured prominently in the series.
+Irishman David Kennedy drove a Wolf WR4 powered by the Cosworth DFV to 4th place in the series including winning the Surfers Paradise round and setting the circuits outright lap record of 1:04.400 seconds (this record wasn't beaten until 1986).
+English driver Geoff Lees drove a Cosworth powered Ensign MN09, though luck deserted him after a second place finished in the opening round at Sandown in Melbourne and he only finished 11th in the series.
+The third F1 car was driven by Adelaide based driver John McCormack.
+His was a McLaren M23, converted to F5000 specification and powered by a Repco-Leyland V8.
+The 1973 British Grand Prix winning McLaren suffering unreliability until the final round at Oran Park where it scored a 5th placed finish giving McCormack 9th place in the series.

 Calendar

 The series was contested over four rounds with one race per round.

 Points system

 Points were awarded on a 10-9-8-7-6-5-4-3-2-1 basis for the first ten places at each of the first three rounds.

 Points were awarded on a 15-14-13-12-11-10-9-8-7-6-5-4-3-2-1 basis for the first fifteen places at the fourth round.